 In 2013, I set a goal for myself.
 To speak in public at least once every month.
 Why?
 I wanted to share my perspective of being a woman in tech, build my consulting business, and conquer my stage fright.
 And it worked!
-Today, I enjoy giving talks and being on panels, and I’ve had the pleasure of speaking at more than one hundred events.
+Today, I enjoy giving talks and leading workshops, and I’ve had the pleasure of speaking at hundreds of events.
 I’ve even given a TEDx talk and had a brief cameo on the TODAY show.